haarish04/Rate-Limiter/README.md

 npm install

-## Usage

 ## Run

-Go to root directory of project and run
+Go to root directory of project and run the following command to host the local server and expose the endpoints from app.js

 npm start

+## Usage

+Once the web server is live, open Postman and simulate different tests to check performance of the various load balancer algorithms